panosoft/chronicle/examples/reports/sql-data/README.md

 # Description

 This Report pulls data from the [Ensembl](http://www.ensembl.org/index.html) SQL database and outputs a short list of human genes, grouped by their biotype.
-In terms of structure, it is very similar to our [Dynamic](../dynamic) report example.
+In terms of structure, it is very similar to our [Api Data Source](../api-data) report example.
 Thus, if you have questions to that effect, please reference that example.

 That said, the notable difference here is that this report pulls it's data from an API that returns a flat data structure (i.e. a SQL result set).
 This poses a challenge because we often want to provide our report templates with hierarchical data structures (i.e. nested js objects) that make it simple to create rich reports.
 As you'll see, we can leverage the [Treeize](https://github.com/kwhitley/treeize) library to overcome this challenge with little effort.